Generalized Fractional Repetition Codes for Binary Coded Computations: Proposed Binary Gradient Coding Scheme

 Theorem \ref{thm_optimality} holds for permutations of the columns of $\Bb$, or a random assignment of tasks per class; as opposed to repeating blocks --- as long as all partitions are present only once in a single worker of each congruence class.
 The decoding in either of these cases remains the same.
-Moreover, the solution to (IP) is unique up to a permutation of rows and columns of $\Bb$.
 Furthermore, the proposed $\Bb$ can be viewed as an extension of the \textit{cyclic repetition} scheme introduced in \cite{TLDK17}.
 An example of how the allocations can be modified for each congruence class is given in Appendix \ref{example_app}.
+By ``valid permutation per congruence class'', we mean that a separate permutation is applied to the columns of $\Bb\big|_{[c]_{s+1}}$; the restriction of $\Bb$ to the rows corresponding to $[c]_{s+1}$, for each congruence class $c\in\N_{0,s}$.

-For the purpose of the applications considered in this paper, one does not need to consider the case where the rows or columns of $\Bb$ are permuted.
-A permutation of the rows corresponds to permutation of the workers' indices, and a permutation of the columns simply means the workers are assigned different partitions, but since the same number of partitions is allocated to each worker, their total workload remains the same.
+For the purpose of the applications considered in this paper, permutations of the rows or columns of $\Bb$ do not affect the overall performance or guarantees of the proposed GCS; i.e., any permutation applied to the encoding matrix of the approach of Algorithms \ref{B_ones_unb_unif_C1} and \ref{B_ones_unb_unif_C2} would have the same result.\footnote{ In the case where a permutation is applied to the \textit{rows} of $\Bb$, the decoding vectors defined in \eqref{vecs_ai} should be modified accordingly.} A permutation of the rows corresponds to permutation of the workers' indices, and a permutation of the columns simply means the workers are assigned different partitions, but since the same number of partitions is allocated to each worker, their total workload remains the same.

+In the following theorem, we provide the conditions for which an alternative binary encoding matrix $\bar{\Bb}$ can be used as an encoding matrix for a fractional repetition GCS, by comparing it to the resulting $\Bb$ of our Algorithms \ref{B_ones_unb_unif_C1} and \ref{B_ones_unb_unif_C2}.
+The encoding through $\bar{\Bb}$ is a valid permutation of $\Bb$, as was defined above.